0xilis/libNeoAppleArchive/README.md

 Cross-compat library for parsing Apple Archive and Apple Encrypted Archive.

 ### What isn't finished
-- LZMA and LZ4 compressed `.aar`s; only `RAW`, `LZFSE`, and `ZLIB` are currently supported
+- LZMA/LZ4/LZBITMAP compressed `.aar`s; only `RAW`, `LZFSE`, and `ZLIB` are currently supported
 - Multi-Threadded support

 ### What is
-Functions for messing around with headers and extracting apple archives.
-There are functions for manually creating apple archives (or modifying existing ones), however there currently is no functions for easy archiving of a directory from a file path.
-Do be aware that it should be possible to do this though with the provided functions in the library.
+Functions for messing around with headers, extracting, and archiving apple archives.
+There are functions for manually creating apple archives (or modifying existing ones), as well as convienience functions.
 YAA is also supported, as it is just legacy Apple Archive, and all YAA files are just Apple Archives with a different magic essentially.

 ### Roadmap
 - [ ] Support all compression types for Apple Archive (partially complete)
 - [x] Support AEA, at least the `AEA_PROFILE__HKDF_SHA256_HMAC__NONE__ECDSA_P256` and `AEA_PROFILE__HKDF_SHA256_AESCTR_HMAC__SYMMETRIC__NONE` profiles.
-- [ ] An "IPSWDecrypt" CLI tool for Linux and Darwin platforms that can decrypt IPSW/OTA AEAs.
-- [ ] Convienience functions for archiving / extracting files and directories.
+- [x] Convienience functions for archiving / extracting files and directories.
 - [ ] Making code more readable
 - [ ] GUI for Windows/macOS/Linux